 Honours: English First Division (13 times), FA Cup (14 times), League Cup (1987, '93), UEFA Cup Winners' Cup (1994)

 London's most successful club, London's biggest club, the team with the most FA Cup titles ever and a side who dominated British football at a formative time in the lives of a number of current fans.
 Not the time they won five titles in eight years in the 1930s, but the eight-year run at the turn of the century when they finished in the top two for eight years in a row, won four FA Cups and four League Cups.

 They've also had the Premier League's only unbeaten season, and the best part of a decade of the Premier League's greatest ever striker.
 Did we mention that they're the capital's most decorated club?

-Take this however you want – but the fact that Liverpool have managed to go almost thirty years without a top flight title and are still only two behind Manchester United in second place all-time shows how staggeringly good the Reds have been since their first league trophy in 1901.
+Take this however you want – but the fact that Liverpool had managed to go almost thirty years without a top flight title and are still only one behind Manchester United in second place all-time shows how staggeringly good the Reds have been since their first league trophy in 1901.

 1. Manchester United

 Honours: English First Division (20 times), FA Cup (12 times), League Cup (five times), European Cup (1968, '99, 2008), UEFA Cup Winners' Cup (1991), Europa League (2017), FIFA Cup World Cup (2008)